-To guide implementation of Adaptive Phased Management, the NWMO established seven Strategic Objectives.
-The Objectives identify program areas in the implementation of Adaptive Phased Management, specifically engagement, siting, technical research and development, social research, finance, governance and organizational issues.
-The priorities for the 2011 to 2015 planning period are described under each of the Strategic Objectives.
+To guide implementation of Adaptive Phased Management, the NWMO established seven strategic objectives.
+The objectives identify program areas in the implementation of Adaptive Phased Management, specifically engagement, siting, technical research and development, social research, finance, governance and organizational issues.

+The priorities for the 2011 to 2015 planning period are described under each of the strategic objectives.

-First developed in 2007, the Objectives were the subject of public review and discussion in 2007 and 2008.
-Subsequent evolution of the Strategic Objectives reflects advancement in the implementation of Adaptive Phased Management, as planning milestones are met and major areas of focus for the used nuclear fuel program evolve.
+First developed in 2007, the objectives were the subject of public review and discussion in 2007 and 2008.
+Subsequent evolution of the strategic objectives reflects advancement in the implementation of Adaptive Phased Management, as planning milestones are met and major areas of focus for the used nuclear fuel program evolve.

-On an annual basis, the NWMO publishes for review and comment the rolling five-year Implementation Plan for Adaptive Phased Management, to confirm support for the strategic direction and to invite suggestions on the associated work programs.
-The Strategic Objectives also provide the framework for the annual reporting on our activities.
+On an annual basis, the NWMO publishes for review and comment the rolling five-year implementation plan for Adaptive Phased Management, to confirm support for the strategic direction and to invite suggestions on the associated work programs.
+The strategic objectives also provide the framework for the annual planning and reporting on our activities.
+The seven strategic objectives are briefly outlined in the table that follows.

-Strategic Objectives
+Strategic Objectives 2011-2015